MingyuYang-Yale/DBiT-seq/README.md

 ## Pre-processing
 This is [code](https://github.com/MingyuYang-Yale/DBiT-seq/tree/master/Pre-processing) for quality control and reformating the read file for compatibility with st-pipeline.

+In our datasets, read2 contains the barcode and UMI, so we need to reformat the read file for compatibility with st-pipeline.

 #### RNA-seq:
 |SampleID | Raw reads  | Q20 | Q30| With Barcode | Percentage(%)|
 | :---: | :---: | :---: | :---: | :---: | :---:   |